 In the early 1960s, the Nepalese government arranged to provide the first caseload of Tibetan refugees with land.
 It established four “temporary” settlements: (1) Chialsa, in the Solu Khumbu mountain range east of Kathmandu; (2) Tashi Palkhiel, on the outskirts of Pokhara; (3) Dhorpatan, in western Nepal; and (4) Jawalakhel, on the southern edge of Kathmandu.
 The Nepal Red Cross (NRC), founded in 1963, purchased the land for these settlements with funds donated by UNHCR.

-Today, more than one dozen Tibetan Settlements exist in Nepal including:
+Today, more than a dozen settlements of Tibetan Refugees in Nepal still remain including:

 - Jawalakhel, Boudha, Swayambunath, and Jorpati in the vicinity of Kathmandu;

 - Tashi Palkhiel, Tashi-Ling, Paljorling & Jampaling in the Pokhara region; and